 The first Task Force meeting was October 7, 2019.
-The remaining Task Force meetings were scheduled for October 28, November 25, and December 16.
+The remaining Task Force meetings were Occurred on October 28, 2019, November 25, 2019, and December 16, 2019.
 The Task Force has reviewed all the disapproved rules and made some changes.
 Many of the disapproved rules were approved by the Task Force without any changes.
-The Task Force released its report on February 1, 2020.
-A brief overview of the Task Force report was presented to the Commission for Public Health at their February 5, 2020 meeting.
-The Commission for Public Health further reviewed the report at special meeting on March 24, 2020 and formed a Committee for On-site Wastewater Rules to review the report in more detail and report back to the full Commission.
+The non-disapproved rules were also reviewed by the Task Force with both minor and some major changes made.